1st Saudi envoy to the Palestinians in West Bank, Israeli minister in Riyadh amid normalization push

 RAMALLAH, West Bank (AP) — Saudi Arabia's newly appointed envoy to the Palestinian Authority presented his credentials to President Mahmoud Abbas during his first visit to the Israeli-occupied West Bank on Tuesday, a move linked to recent American efforts to normalize ties between Saudi Arabia and Israel.

-The trip by nonresident Saudi ambassador Nayef al-Sudairi came as Israel's tourism minister became the first senior Israeli official to make a public visit to Saudi Arabia.
+The trip by nonresident Saudi ambassador Nayef al-Sudairi — marking the first time that the Saudi delegation has visited the West Bank since 1967 — came as Israel's tourism minister became the first senior Israeli official to make a public visit to Saudi Arabia.

 In a clear sign that a landmark diplomatic deal between Israel and Saudi Arabia has gained momentum, Israel's Tourism Minister Haim Katz on Tuesday led an Israeli delegation to Riyadh to take part in a conference hosted by the United Nations World Tourism Organization.
 Katz's office described his visit as unprecedented for an Israeli minister and said he would hold discussions with officials from across the Middle East.